How To Care for Messor Barbarus

 When it comes to choosing a formicarium for Messor barbarus, you have a lot of options.

-One of the most used nest types for this species is Ytong.
-Ytong is a particular type of aerated concrete, usually used in construction.
-It is very popular in ant keeping for its moisture-retention properties, and It’s suitable for housing a colony of this species.
+One of the most commonly used nest types for this species is Ytong.
+Ytong is a special type of aerated concrete, typically used in construction.
+It is very popular in ant keeping due to its moisture-retention properties, and it’s suitable for housing a colony of this species.

-This species really loves this material, and if you choose this type of nest you can be sure that your colony will thrive in it!
-Keep in mind that this species can easily chew through this material, so I would suggest putting the Ytong block into some sort of plastic or glass enclosure.
+This species really loves this material, and if you choose this type of nest, you can be sure that your colony will thrive in it!
+Keep in mind that this species can easily chew through this material, so I suggest placing the Ytong block into some sort of plastic or glass enclosure.

 You can easily find this type of nest online.
-If you instead like D.I.Y. projects or if you don’t wanna spend a lot of money on a nest, this material is very easy to sculpt!
-You can easily create all the chambers just by using a screwdriver!
+If you prefer D.I.Y. projects or want to save money on a nest, this material is very easy to sculpt!
+You can create all the chambers just by using a screwdriver!

-Online you can find a lot of tutorials on how to build one of these!
+Online, you can find many tutorials on how to build one of these!
 Like this one!

 Acrylic Nest